baezortega/mutree/README.md

  4. __Performing ancestral sequence reconstruction__

-    The PAML `baseml` command is used to estimate tree branch lengths and perform ancestral sequence reconstruction.
-The default baseml options, which are in the file [muttree/treesub-TCG/resources/baseml.second.ctl](treesub-TCG/resources/baseml.second.ctl), are tuned for the analysis of coding sequence alignments, so modifications are not encouraged (see the [PAML manual](http://abacus.gene.ucl.ac.uk/software/pamlDOC.pdf)).
-However, the path to a file with custom options can be specified using the muttree `-p` option.
-The custom file cannot include the variables `seqfile`, `treefile` or `outfile`.
+    RAxML is used to perform marginal reconstruction of ancestral sequences in the tree, employing a GTR substitution model plus a Gamma model of rate heterogeneity by default (`-f A -m GTRGAMMA` configuration; see the [RAxML manual](http://sco.h-its.org/exelixis/resource/download/NewManual.pdf)).
+However, custom RAxML options for ancestral sequence reconstruction can be specified through the muttree `-a` option.
+Custom options must be specified between quotes (e.g. `-a "-m GTRGAMMA --HKY85 -M"`), and must include all the options required for running RAxML, __except__ for the options `-f`, `-s`, `-n`, `-w` and `-T`, which cannot be modified.

  5. __Annotating the tree__

-    Treesub is used to annotate the mutations occurring in each branch of the tree, based their reconstructed ancestral sequence.
-Mutations are assessed for their amino acid changes.
+    Treesub is used to annotate the mutations occurring in each branch of the tree, based on the reconstructed ancestral sequences.
+Mutations are assessed for their amino acid change.

  6. __Identifying recurrent mutations__